godisreal/group-social-force/Pre-Evac2/readme.md

 mass: 				Individual Mass of Agent

-### Below are boolean variables for users to set up the simulation
+### Some boolean variables are used to set up the simulation in the source code
-TIMECOUNT = True
 THREECIRCLES = False  	# Use 3 circles to draw agents
 SHOWVELOCITY = False	# Show velocity and desired velocity of agents
 SHOWINDEX = True        # Show index of agents
-SHOWTIME = True         # Show a clock on the screen SHOWINTELINE = True     # Draw a line between interacting agents MODETRAJ = False        # Keep trajectory of agents' movement COHESION = True		    # Enable the Group social force SELFREPULSION = True	# Enable self repulsion WALLBLOCKHERDING = True
+SHOWTIME = True         # Show a clock on the screen
+SHOWINTELINE = True     # Draw a line between interacting agents
+MODETRAJ = True        # Keep trajectory of agents' movement